simp/simp-doc/docs/glossary.rst

    SIMP Compliance Engine
-      A SIMP component that adds the capability to evaluate your :term:`Puppet` code for compilance with a policy as well as enforcing that the code enacts the specified policy.
+      A SIMP component that adds the capability to evaluate your :term:`Puppet` code for compliance with a policy as well as enforcing that the code enacts the specified policy.

       See: `SIMP Compliance Engine Repository <https://github.com/simp/pupmod-simp-compliance_markup>`__